If you’re thinking about learning German, then it stands a chance you’ve come across Duolingo’s German course.

 With GermanPod you’ll also get essential resources like grammar packs, cultural insights, and learn the 2,000 most common German words — so by the end of the course, you should be able to understand as much as 80% of all German conversations.

-I’d highly recommend taking Duolingo’s placement test, figuring out what level you’re at, and then working through the first couple of units of the tree.
+I’d highly recommend taking Duolingo’s placement test, figuring out what level you’re at, and then working through the first couple of sections.
 This will get you familiar with the basics of German.

 At the same time, I’d recommend taking advantage of GermanPod’s free trial to get familiar with how the language sounds, pick up some useful phrases and cultural insights, and practice speaking as soon as possible.